CAchim/Product_aggregation/README.md

 Project Steps:<br>

 <h2>#O1</h2><br>
-For this objective the following python packages needs to be installed.
+For this objective, the following python packages need to be installed.
 NOTE!
 If pip3 does not work, use just pip:<br>
  <ul>
   <li>extruct -> pip3 install extruct</li>
   <li>requests -> pip3 install requests</li>